planety/prologue/docs/route.md

 ## Parameters Route

-`Prologue` support parameters route.You can use `getPathParams` to get name argument.
+`Prologue` supports parameters route.
+You can use `getPathParams` to get named arguments.

 ```nim
 proc helloName*(ctx: Context) {.async.} =